 Should you follow advice from dietitians who are bed partners with the food industry?
-Even when they say it’s just for the sponsorship money, and food companies have no influence on their advice whatsoever?
+Even when they say that they sleep with Big Food just for the sponsorship money?
+And that food companies have no influence on their advice whatsoever?

-In the first of a two-part series, Eategrity consumer activist Sonia Mountford looks at ADSA’s links with Big Food and what effect this may be having on the advice it gives.
-But do you really need independent dietary advice?
-As an ancient Ayurvedic sage once said: When diet is wrong, medicine is of no use; when diet is right, medicine is of no need. – Marika Sboros
+In the first of a two-part series, Eategrity consumer activist Sonia Mountford looks at the links between the Association for Dietetics in South Africa (ADSA) and Big Food.
+She also looks at what effect this may be having on the advice it gives. – Marika Sboros

 By Sonia Mountford*

-Like many consumers, you are likely to be more aware these days than you were in the past, of what certain foods or food components may be doing to promote your health, and reduce your risk of disease.
+Like many consumers, you are likely to be more aware these days than you were in the past, of what you are eating.
+In particular, what certain foods or components may do to promote your health and reduce your risk of disease.

-But who are those advising you – and consumers in general – on which foods to eat and which to avoid?
+But who are those advising you – and consumers in general – on which foods to eat an to avoid?
 Do they advise you to make dietary choices according to what processed food manufacturers are telling them?

-You might think it would be extremely foolish for anyone to listen to profit-driven companies, but it seems that that is exactly what nutrition “experts” are doing — in effect putting your health in the hands of Big Food (as large commercial entities that dominate the food and beverage environment are popularly known) without even being aware of it – or at least one would hope they are not aware of it.
+You might think that it would be foolish for anyone to listen to profit-driven companies.
+But it seems that that is exactly what nutrition “experts” are doing.
+In effect, they are putting your health in the hands of Big Food (as large commercial entities dominating the food and beverage environments are popularly known).
+They may also do so without even being aware of it.
+Or at least one would hope they are not aware of it.

-One of these bodies is the Association for Dietetics in South Africa (ADSA) that influences government food policy, and has very strong ties with Big Food.
+One of these bodies is the Association for Dietetics in South Africa (ADSA).
+ADSA influences government food policy and has very strong ties with Big Food – and Big Soft Drinks.

-A study in the open-access, peer-reviewed journal Plos (Public Library of Science) One in 2012, titled “Big Food”, the Consumer Food Environment, Health, and the Policy Response in South Africa, confirmed that Big Food’s reach is becoming longer, and is implicated in unhealthy eating.
+A study in the open-access, peer-reviewed journal Plos (Public Library of Science) One in 2012 is titled “Big Food”, the Consumer Food Environment, Health, and the Policy Response in South Africa.
+It confirms that Big Food’s reach is becoming longer and is implicated in unhealthy eating.

-The study, by South African researchers at the University of the Western Cape, Bellville’s School of Public Health and Department of Dietetics, and a British researcher at the Centre for Food Policy, City University, in London, say that Big Food has developed corporate social responsibility (CSR) programmes that involve health in response to an increase in consumer health awareness.
+The study is by South African researchers at the University of the Western Cape, Bellville’s School of Public Health and Department of Dietetics, and a British researcher at the Centre for Food Policy, City University in London.
+They say that Big Food has developed corporate social responsibility (CSR) programmes that involve health.
+And that that’s in response to an increase in consumer health awareness.

-These company CSR programmes often promote products with questionable ingredients as healthy or align themselves with health institutions, the researchers say.
+These CSR programmes often promote products with questionable ingredients as healthy.
+Or they align themselves with health institutions, the researchers say.

-“The generally weak national response to the influential promotion of these products is illustrative of the rudimentary status of South Africa health policy regarding regulation of the food environment,” the study further says.
+“The generally weak national response to the influential promotion of these products is illustrative of the rudimentary status of South Africa health policy regarding regulation of the food environment,” they say.

 Wits University public health professor Dr Karen Hofman says obesity-related diseases together rival the burden of HIV/Aids in SA.